KxSystems/docs/docs/wp/disaster-floods/index.md

 ## Building Models

-For both problems we tested a variety of models, but for the sake of this paper, models and results from an eXtreme Gradient Boost (XGBoost) and random forest classifier are presented.
+For both problems a variety of models were tested, but for the sake of this paper, models and results from an eXtreme Gradient Boost (XGBoost) and random forest classifier are presented below.
 These models were chosen due to the models ability to deal with complex, imbalanced datasets.
-With this type of dataset, overfitting is a common feature seen.
+With this type of dataset, overfitting is a common feature.
 Overfitting occurs when the model fits too well to the training set, capturing a lot of the noise from the data.
 This leads to the model preforming successfully in training, while not succeeding as well on the testing or validation sets.
-Another problem that can occur due to imbalanced datasets,is that a naive model can be produced, always predicting that a flood will not occur.
+Another problem that can occur, is that a naive model can be produced, always predicting that a flood will not occur.
 This leads to high acccuracy but not meaningful results.
 As seen below in the results section, XGBoosts and random forests were able to deal much better with these issues by tuning their respective hyper-parameters.
 A more detailed description of these models can be found in Appendix 2.

 To visualise the results, a precision-recall curve was used, illustrating the trade off between the positive predictive value and the true positive rate over a variety of probability thresholds <sup> [7]</sup>.
 This is a good metric to measure the success of a model when the classes are unbalanced, compared with similar graphs such as the ROC curve.
-Precision and recall were also used because getting a balance between these metrics when predicting floods, is vital to ensure that all floods are given warnings.
-Yet also to ensure that a low number of false positives are given, the penalty for which is that warnings will be ignored.
+Precision and recall were also used because getting a balance between these metrics when predicting floods, was vital to ensure that all floods were given warnings.
+Yet also to ensure that a low number of false positives were given, the penalty for which was that warnings would be ignored.

 A function named `pr_curve` was created to output the desired results from the models.
 This function outputs the accuracy of prediction, the meanclass accuracy, a classification report highlighting the precision and recall per class, along with a precision-recall curve.
-This function also returns the prediction at each location in time for the models used, this is used later in this paper to create a map of flooding locations.
+This function also returned the prediction at each location in time for the models used, this can be seen later in this paper to create a map of flooding locations.

 The inputs to the `pr_curve` function are: